Shane-Lester99/Concentration/README.md

 		- iPad (mini 7.9"), (9.7"), (Pro 10.5"), (Pro 12.9")
 		- Galaxy S5
 		- Pixel 2, 2XL

+- Playable on touch devices, same UX as to on a browser

 ## How To Play: